Remigar/Secure-Banking-Protocol/README.txt

     e.g. python init.py
     NOTE: you will be prompted for passwords to encrypt both the id/password file and the id/balance files

-  1. start the server python script with a port number e.g. python server.py 3000
+  1. start the server python script with a port number from the server directory e.g. python server.py 3000
     NOTE: you will be prompted for the same passwords you used earlier to encrypt the account files

-  2. Once the server has been started, start the atm program in separate terminal windows, specify an atm number, port number, and server address e.g. python atm.py 1 3000 localhost python atm.py 2 3001 localhost
+  2. Once the server has been started, start the atm program in separate terminal windows from the atm directory, specify an atm number, port number, and server address e.g. python atm.py 1 3000 localhost python atm.py 2 3001 localhost
     NOTE: The port supplied to atm 1 must be the port supplied to the server program.
 The port for the second atm is the same number incremented by 1.